 The majority of materials in the Law Library have call numbers beginning with the letter K (the Library of Congress classification for Law), and are separated into smaller collections determined by subject or material type.
-To find materials in the Law Library, it is important to note the collection as well as the call number when searching the catalog.
+To find materials in the Law Library, it is important to note the collection name as well as the call number when searching the catalog.

 |English Legal History||4|